2020 Update: The following dimensional weight rules apply and have accurate, current dimensional weight factors.

 2. Look at Alternative Delivery Options

 You’ve noticed that throughout this post only two carriers have been mentioned….FedEx and UPS.
-These are the only two carriers that are implementing these new dim rules, and while they’re two of the largest parcel delivery companies in the world, they’re not the only ones.
+While they’re two of the largest parcel delivery companies in the world, they’re not the only ones.

 One obvious alternative is the U.S. Postal Service (USPS).
 USPS wants more ecommerce business, which means they’re in direct competition with FedEx and UPS, and they see these new dim rules as an opportunity to get more of that business.

 The current dimensional weight rules for USPS are different than FedEx and UPS.
-For USPS, if the package is over 1 cubic foot, it is subject to dim weight, but only when shipping to a zone 5 or higher.
-Additionally, USPS has a dim divisor of 194, not 139, which means the dimensional weight may be significantly lower.
-Check out our Online Seller’s Guide to Dimensional Weight for a quick overview of how dim rules differ between USPS and FedEx.
+For USPS, if the package is over 1 cubic foot, it is subject to dim weight, and applies when shipping to all zones.
+Additionally, USPS has a dim divisor of 166.
+Check out our Online Seller’s Guide to Dimensional Weight for a quick overview of how dim rules differ between DHL, USPS and FedEx.